maptv/maptv.github.io/dec/date/index.md

 obtain the sum of the current doty and the Day 0 dotw number:
 7×${styledWeek2}+${styledDotw4}=${styledDecoDoty3}+${styledDoty0dotw1}.

-From the Dec dotw and week date examples above, you can see a pattern start to emerge: Dec uses [unsimplified](https://en.wikipedia.org/wiki/Simplification#:~:text=the%20process%20of%20replacing%20a%20mathematical%20expression%20by%20an%20equivalent%20one%2C%20that%20is%20simpler) math expressions to display various pieces of information about a date.
+The Dec dotw and week date examples above demonstrate how Dec uses [unsimplified](https://en.wikipedia.org/wiki/Simplification#:~:text=the%20process%20of%20replacing%20a%20mathematical%20expression%20by%20an%20equivalent%20one%2C%20that%20is%20simpler) math expressions to display various pieces of information about a date.
-Essentially, you can show whatever number(s) as part of a Dec date.
-All it takes is a little bit of arithmetic!
+While Dec dotw dates provide all of the information needed to identify specific dates and coordinate schedules based on deks or weeks, Dec week dates may be useful for week-based accounting.

 Following the Dec week date pattern, we can adapt Dec dates to use any other fixed-length calendar unit, including the 20-day